AutoDash/AutoDash/README.md

 NOTE: we recommend using a Python [virtual environment](https://virtualenvwrapper.readthedocs.io/en/latest/) for installing the Python dependencies so that the packages don't conflict with any other Python projects.

+### Usage

-Now you can run the readonly configuration:
+Once the pipeline has been setup, you can run the local storage configuration:
 ```bash
 ./run --storage local --config custom_configs/localstorage.yml
 ```
-This will go though the database, and display in the GUI any video that has been processed.

 ## Developer Installation